hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_1/lectures_and_discourses/048_the_soul_and_god.md

 they do in our temples.

 But in India they are sensible enough never to make \[their God a physical being\].
-You never see in India a temple of Brahmâ.
+You never see in India a temple of Brahmā.
 Why?
 Because the idea of the soul always existed.
 The Hebrew race never questioned about the soul.
 There is no soul idea in the Old Testament at all.
 The first is in the New Testament.
 The Persians, they became so